PogorelovAlex/reg_app/README.md

 ### `npm server`

-Runs frontend in the development mode.\
+Runs backend in the development mode.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

 The page will reload when you make changes.\